rxu18/rxu18.github.io/Writeups/xmas-writeup.md

 permalink: "ctf/xmas"
 ---
 ## X-MAS CTF
-I competed under team `two idiots`.
-This is the first CTF my team has done, so everything is new.
+I competed at the X-MAS CTF 2019 with Steve Cox.
+This is the first CTF we has done, so everything is new.
 Still, we managed to solve a few awesome challenges.
 Below are challenges I solved and found interesting.

 ### Emu 2.0
 We receive a ROM drive and a pdf describing how the operating system works, so the task is clearly to write an emulator.
 Below is some C++ code for my emulator.